Josef Ibrahim

-Josef Ibrahim (born 13 March 1991) is a Swedish professional footballer who plays as a left midfielder for BK Forward.
+Josef Ibrahim (born 13 March 1991) is a Swedish professional footballer who plays as a left midfielder for Örebro Syrianska IF.

 Career

 He has spent the majority of his career playing for Swedish and Finnish clubs, most notably Örebro SK and IFK Mariehamn.

 On 10 August 2018, Ibrahim signed with Degerfors IF on a contract running until 2020.
 Degerford announced on 14 February 2019, that they had loaned Ibrahim back to his former club BK Forward for the 2019 season.